 - Free for children of 3 years old and younger

-Note that the hot air balloons have to have at least 4 passengers for the session to be on.
+Note that the hot air balloon sessions must have at least four passengers for the session to be held.

 Skiing at Kannabe Kōgen

-As the slope of Mt.
-Kannabe aren’t steep, when the snow covers the mountain, the UP Kannabe Ski Resort is the perfect place for inexperienced skiers and snowboarders to sharpen their skills whilst having a lot of fun.
+The slopes of Mt.
+Kannabe aren’t steep.
+Thus, when the snow covers the mountain, the UP Kannabe Ski Resort is the perfect place for inexperienced skiers and snowboarders to sharpen their skills while having fun.

-The ski season at Kannabe usually starts from mid-December to February and possibly to early March.
-Night time sessions are also held on most weekends and public holidays for those who would like to end their day more actively.
+The ski season at Kannabe usually starts from mid-December to February and possibly lasts until early March.
+Nighttime sessions are also held on most weekends and public holidays for those who would like to end their day actively.

 For more information, please refer to their website HERE.

-Apart from winter, you can still take advantage of the slopes at UP Kannabe Ski Resort in other seasons.
-Whether it is dry skiing or grass skiing, UP Kannabe Ski Resort is where you can find some thrill of speeding throughout the year (≧▽≦).
+You can also take advantage of the slopes at UP Kannabe Ski Resort during the warmer seasons, as UP Kannabe Ski Resort offers dry skiing or grass skiing throughout the year (≧▽≦).

 Okukan Ski Resort (奥神鍋 スキー場)

-If you are more advanced in your skiing skills and are after some harder slopes to ski on, then travel a bit further from Kannabe Crater to Okukan Ski Resort.
-You can also enjoy paragliding here that you will be flying down from a higher spot.
+If you are a veteran skier looking for more challenging slopes, travel a bit further from Kannabe Crater to Okukan Ski Resort.
+You can also enjoy paragliding there.

 The ski season is the same as UP Kannabe from mid-December to early March.
-As a popular ski resort in the area, there are quite a few accommodation providers for you to shop around.
+As a popular ski resort in the area, there are several accommodation providers for you to shop around.

-For more information, please check out their website HERE by using Google Chrome and switching it to English by clicking the Google Translate icon at the right of the address bar.
+For more information, please check out their website HERE and translate it by Google Chrome’s translation function at the right of the address bar.